 As the content is about 3D, a custom interactive component allowing users to see promoted models from all angles is a central focus of the detail.
+The figure 1.8 shows controls of this complex component.
 This level of complexity for preview might be a little extreme for the studied project, but in addition to this component, it shows some other differences to other researched spaces.
+Detail preview is sometimes displayed in the modal window but shown as standalone page when reloaded or shared by URL.